 In the past 11 years, Jaime has been able to reunite with her biological mother and reconnect with her Native American roots.
 She has also successfully completed both her bachelor’s and master’s degrees and has spent the past eight years working as a substance abuse counselor in Indian Country.

 Jaime feels blessed with the opportunity to help Native Americans overcome their struggles with addiction and other issues.
 She firmly believes that part of her purpose is to help others find hope.
 She is passionate when she says, “My job is more than a job to me...it’s a way of life for me and what I believe I’ve been called to do.
 I have been through some traumas in my own life, have made poor choices in my own life, but all of that is part of the journey that led me to where I am today.”

 Jaime is excited about her role as a Native Hope Ambassador.
 "I see a lot of our issues first hand: poverty, abuse, addiction.
 I want to help those struggling to see the healing that happens when they have support without condemnation.”

-This holiday season, we are partnering with the Crow Creek Tribal Housing Authority and the Bureau of Indian Affairs to renovate these homes and provide housing for homeless Native families.
+This holiday season, we are partnering with the Crow Creek Tribal Housing Authority to renovate these homes and provide housing for homeless Native families.
 You can help fight the devastation of meth in Native communities by giving homes for the holidays.